emacsmirror/csv2ledger/README.md

 If you need to replace this function with a custom function, note that it is important that an `amount` field is created in the transaction, because that is what is eventually used to construct the entry.
 If a transaction does not have an `amount` field after the functions in `c2l-transaction-modify-functions` have been applied, the ledger entry will lack an amount and will be invalid.

 Another important point to note is that the amount in the `amount` field must be a negative amount if it is an amount debit, i.e., it must have a minus sign.
 If you have a separate `debit` column in your CSV files with amounts that are not negative, make sure to add a minus sign.
-The easiest way to do this is in `c2l-field-modify-functions`.
+The easiest way to do this is in `c2l-field-modify-functions`, as mentioned above.

 ### Setting the target account (v.
 2) ###